mnemnion/gork/doc/orcish.md

 If it is not a numba, it's a letta, and all lettaz are werdz.
 We spell everything in Orcish brutally, so that when we convert Forth words into Orcish werdz we don't break down in quivering confusion.

+Important note: an Orc will make numbaz until it can't: it switches to neutral as soon as this process fails, and attempts to keep chewing the input.
+So a stream like `1+` is identical to `1 +`, the Orc eats the 1, fails to make the `+` into a numba, and interprets the `+`.
+This is a boon to readability and the simplest possible implementation.

+Note further: When an Orc chews `1e7`, it chews `1` first, puts it on the stack, chews `e`, putting `1e` on the stack through simple multplication, and so on.
+When the stack is full, it pushes a fresh number: `ffffaaaa` gives ( ffff aaaa -- ) on a 16 bit system.

 ##Werdz

 All Orcs are familiar with one letta werdz.
 The meaning is the same, insofar as possible across architectures.